VR-Caps: A Virtual Environment for Capsule Endoscopy: Evaluated Tasks and Results

+where $R \in {\rm I\!R} ^{4x4}$ represents relative pose error. $P$ and $Q$ stand for predicted and ground truth pose, respectively.
 In \Cref{fig:pose_task}, the results of two training scenarios on the EndoSLAM test set are represented qualitatively with aligned trajectory plots, and quantitatively with the aforementioned metrics.
 Both qualitative and quantitative results clearly show that in all cases pre-training with synthetic data improves the final pose estimation performance.

-To evaluate the depth estimation performance, we test the model trained with only synthetic data and test on both synthetic (virtual stomach and small intestine from VR-Caps) and real endoscopy images (Kvasir \cite{kvasir-dataset} for stomach and Redlesion \cite{coelho2018deep} for small intestine).
+To evaluate the depth estimation performance, we test the model trained with only synthetic data and test on both synthetic (virtual stomach and small intestine from VR-Caps) and real endoscopy images (Kvasir dataset for stomach and Redlesion \cite{coelho2018deep} for small intestine).
 In \Cref{fig:depth_task}, we show sample depth maps for these test cases.
-Since VR-Caps is able to provide ground truth depth information for every frame generated, error heat maps are given to depict the estimation performance of the model.
-As there is no ground truth depth available for real endoscopy datasets, we only present the qualitative results for sample frames.
+Since VR-Caps is able to provide ground truth depth for every frame generated, error heat maps are given to depict the estimation performance of the model.
+As there is no ground truth depth available for real endoscopy datasets, we present only the qualitative results.
 The results suggest that in a cross-dataset setting, deep learning models trained on virtual images have sufficient generalization power on depth estimation task.